-Eli Merritt is a psychiatrist, ethicist, and visiting scholar at Vanderbilt University where he researches the interface of demagogues and democracy.
+Eli Merritt is on faculty at Vanderbilt University where he researches the interface of demagogues and democracy.
 He is writing a political history of the American Revolution entitled Disunion Among Ourselves scheduled for publication in 2022.

 Dr. Merritt completed his B.A. in History at Yale; M.A. in Ethics at Yale, M.D. at Case Western Reserve; internal medicine internship at the Lahey Clinic; and psychiatry residency at Stanford.